f5devcentral/xchaazdemoguide/README.md

 ![VK8s Virtual Site 1](assets/vk8svirtualsite1.png)

 Select the *ves-io-shared/ves-io-all-res*.
 The *all-res* one will be used for the deployment of workloads on all REs.
-It includes all regional edge sites across F5 ADN.
+It includes all regional edge sites across the F5 ADN.
 Complete creating the vK8s object by clicking **Add Virtual K8s**.
 Wait for the vK8s object to get created and displayed.

 ![VK8s Second Site](assets/vk8ssecondsite.png)